TerriaJS/terriajs/doc/contributing/result-object-and-error-handling.md

   if (someArg) {
     return new Result('success')
   }
-  return new Result(undefined, TerriaError.from("Some error inside function")) }
+  // Here we create a TerriaError with message "Some Error inside result" return new Result(undefined, TerriaError.from("Some error inside result")) }

+// Here we add `TerriaErrorOverrides` in throwIfError.
+// This is equivalent to calling `createParentError()` on the error inside inside result.
-const value = someFn(someArg).throwIfError("Some error outside of function")
+// Eg. error.createParentError("Some error outside of result") const value = someFn(someArg).throwIfError("Some error outside of result")
 ```

 This will now throw a chain of TerriaErrors - which provides a good stack trace: